LukeGrahamLandry/franca/devlog.md

 // changing it to just be pointer identity makes it 143 so thats fine
 - make skip_cond_incl just count instead of recursing to skip_cond_incl2
 - '' sign extension. (literal.c)
+- chibicc token struct has a filename field that is never read? maybe this isn't the project i should be stealing from...
+- clang thinks this is UB:
+  ASSERT(-2147483648, (double)(unsigned long)(long)-1);
+with -O2 it works but with -O0 it's -1 on arm and 35 on x64
+- i don't agree with the test `_Bool false_fn(); int false_fn() { return 512; }`
+i feel like you can require masking for every function that returns `_Bool`.
+"When any scalar value is converted to _Bool, the result is 0 if the value compares equal to 0; otherwise, the result is 1." it's probably UB to declare it with two different signetures anyway.

 ## (Feb 5)